68 Years Of Tradition!

 INTRODUCING "LITTLE MISS MANCOS"

-2025 marks the fourth year of a new tradition for the younger generation, "Little Miss Mancos".
+2026 marks the fifth year of a new tradition for the younger generation, "Little Miss Mancos"!
 This is a young lady that was in 3rd grade last year at Mancos Elementary School and was named by the teachers in the elementary school.

 Little Miss Mancos is recognized as being kind and helpful to not only the teachers, but to her fellow classmates and friends.
 She is a young lady that promotes happiness with a smile and a kind word or gesture; she is someone who helps others when they are feeling sad or down.